harithamohan123/movie-reccommendation-system-SVD/README.md

- # Movie Recommendation System using singlular value decomposition
+ # Movie Recommendation System using singular value decomposition

- In this project, we use singlular value decomposition for generating / creating a movie recommendation system.
+ In this project, we use singular value decomposition for generating / creating a movie recommendation system.

 Procedure:
 => Analyse the problem that is need to be found, here we need to identify similar movies.